About

 Erin Reinholtz

-Erin Reinholtz is a fine art painter who uses dancing brushwork and color to explore the passing of time, sunlight, and the everyday beauty of nature.
+Erin Reinholtz is a fine art painter who uses dancing brushwork and color to explore the influence of light and nature on human well-being and connection.

 Erin has exhibited her paintings in many juried and group shows.
 Her work is part of numerous private collections around North America, and public collections including Corewell Health in Michigan, Buffalo Grove High School in Illinois, and Farm Bureau in Lowell, Michigan.